pascaldekloe/enft/README.md

 The `contracts` directory provides interfaces and implementations of EIP token standards.
 All payable methods are writen for minimal gas consumption.

 Automated tests execute standalone with `npx hardhat test`.
+Hardhat itself can be obtained with `npm install --save-dev hardhat`.

 ## Efficiency